urbit/old-doc/reference/arvo/ford.md

 the structures we've encountered that we will put together in a core at the top of the file.

+In `zog`, we maintain the set of structures we're in the middle of loading.
+If we try to load a structure already in our dependency ancestry, then we fail because we do not allow circular dependencies.
+This enforces that our structure dependency graph is a DAG.

 In `bil`, we maintain a map of terms to pairs of hooves and twigs to represent the libraries we've encountered that we will put together in a series of cores after the structure core.

-In `lot`, we maintain a stack of library names in the order they are encounterd during a depth-first search.
-Thus, every library depends only on things later in the list.
-The libraries must be loaded in the reverse of this order.
-Note that this only maintains the list of libraries in the ancestry of the current library load.
-XX check
+In `lot`, we maintain a stack of library names in the reverse order they are encountered during a depth-first search.
+Thus, every library depends only on things earlier in the list.
+The libraries must be loaded in this order.
+Concisely, this is a topological sort of the library dependency partial ordering.

-In `zeg`, we maintain a set of libraries already loaded.
-If we try to load a library already loaded in our ancestry, then we fail because we do not allow circular dependencies.
-This combined with `lot` enforce that our library dependency graph is a DAG while not restricting us to a tree.
-XX check
+In `zeg`, we maintain the set of libraries we're in the middle of loading.
+If we try to load a library already in our dependency ancestry, then we fail because we do not allow circular dependencies.
+This enforces that our library dependency graph is a DAG.

 In `boy`, we maintain a stack of body twigs, which we'll put together in a series of cores at the end of the file.

+In `hol`, we decide if we're allowed to contain horns.
+Libraries and structures are not allowed to contain horns.

 We in every case enter `++meow` through `++abut`.
 You'll notice that there are four (count 'em, four!) calls to `++cope` in `++abut`.
 If you've glanced at the